-This learning experience can develop learners' ability to communicate and work with those outside of their own profession, ultimately improving the environment and quality of care for service users.
+This learning experience can develop learners' ability to communicate and work with those outside their own profession, ultimately improving the environment and quality of care for service users.

-By 'other relevant professions' we mean to include other health and social care professions, as well as professions outside of health and social care.
-It is up to you to determine which other professions are most relevant to the programme and most useful in preparing learners for practice.
-Improving the quality of care for service users should be the key factor in determining which other professions or occupational groups are relevant to learners on a programme.
+By 'other relevant professions' we mean other health and social care professions, as well as professions outside of health and social care.
+It is up to you to decide which other professions are most relevant to the programme and most useful in preparing learners for practice.
+Improving the quality of care for service users should be the key factor in deciding which other professions or occupational groups are relevant to learners on a programme.

-We do not prescribe how a programme should include interprofessional education, nor the type(s) of learning activity, number of professions involved or length of time.
-However we want to know how you have made decisions regarding the design and delivery of IPE to maximise the relevance to learners, and the benefit for their future professional practice and for service users and carers.
+We do not set how a programme should include interprofessional education, or the types of learning activity, number of professions involved or length of time.
+However, we want to know how you have made decisions about designing and delivering IPE to make sure it is as relevant as possible for learners, and has the most benefit possible for their future professional practice and for service users and carers.

-HCPC, Standards of proficiency
+Standards of proficiency